vepo/machine-learning-tutorial/README.md

 This is a simple tutorial of how create a Tensorflow model and how to use this model in a application.

+## When use Machine Learning

+With Machine Learning you can:

+* Predict values using the historical data.
+* ...

 ## What is Tensorflow

 Tensor is a Google framework that helps you add Machine Learning to your application.